Profile milling with router and milling table - How to mill perfect profiles

 What do synchronization and counter-rotation mean when milling?

-With climb milling, the milling cutter and workpiece move in the same direction; with up-cut milling, they move in opposite directions.
-Up-cut milling usually delivers cleaner results and is safer because the tool is not "pulled into" the workpiece.
+In forward milling, the cutter and workpiece move in the same direction; in reverse milling, they move in opposite directions.
+Reverse milling generally produces cleaner results and is safer because the tool is not “pulled into” the workpiece.